GreenCheat/Cataclysm-ROT/README.md

 - Removes ALL original monsters (zombies) and monster overmap tiles (beehives, anthills, goo pits)
 - Adds robot stuff

-#How To Install
+# How To Install

-1. Insert all contents into a folder labeled
+1. Insert all contents into a folder labeled Cata_ROTR
+2. Put folder into this directory: cataclysm/data/mods